Six Months Misreading Market Demand — The $60K Lesson and the Signal Diagnostic I Built From It

 ROI: 17 hours unlocked $216K/year = $12,706 per setup hour in annual revenue.

-Even if it only prevented ONE more wrong-market chase over 3 years, it paid for itself 35x.
+Even if it only prevented one more wrong-market chase over 3 years, that single save would still pay for the setup more than 35x.

 Worth every hour.